ember-learn/deprecation-app/content/ember/v3/deprecate-globals-resolver.md

 If at all possible, it is highly recommended that you transition to using ember-cli to build your Ember applications.
 Most of the community already uses it and it provides many benefits including a rich addon ecosystem.

-However, if you dp have a custom build system, or are using Ember App Kit, you can adapt your current build tools and configuration instead of using ember-cli if you really need to.
+However, if you do have a custom build system, or are using Ember App Kit, you can adapt your current build tools and configuration instead of using ember-cli if you really need to.

 Instead of extending from Ember.DefaultResolver or @ember/globals-resolver,